zotonic/zotonic/doc/ref/actions/action_zlink.rst

 .. include:: meta-zlink.rst

+Used for inserting an internal link in the TinyMCE editor in the admin.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation